Oriolrt/SIDTD_Dataset/SIDTD/data/DataLoader/README.md

 # Data Loader

-Here you have the font code to download and work with our own different benchmarks. for the real/fake binary classification approach.
+Here you have the source code to download different datasets and work with our own benchmark models in a real/fake binary classification approach.

-There exist 5 different type of benchmarks whose behaviour has been changed in order to fit with our task.

 ## Documentation

-And the structure is decripted as follows:
+The structure is organized as follows:
 ```
 DataLoader
 │   Datasets.py